alejandrokeller/teom_areg_logger/README.md

 These are retrieved via AREG queries and saved to a daily CSV file.

+Refer to the [TEOM 1400AB manual](manual-1400ab/EPM-manual-TEOM1400ab.pdf) (Appendices B and C) for parameter definitions and their correponding registry value.

 ## 📊 Dashboard Overview

 The dashboard provides an interactive, browser-based interface to visualize and monitor TEOM 1400AB data.
 Key features include: